Halloween Haunted Attraction in 185 Year Old Prison

 Night Watch (one of five separate attractions at Eastern State Penitentiary's Terror Behind the Walls) is the world's first Halloween haunted attraction that visitors explore with flashlights -the ultimate Halloween experience!

-Terror Behind the Walls has grown from a single-night event in 1991 to a 29-night event with shows selling out far in advance during Halloween.
-Nearly half of the visitors who attended the event in 2010 traveled to Philadelphia for the event, coming from as far as California, China and the United Kingdom, making this event a national and international destination for thrill-seekers and Halloween lovers.
+Terror Behind the Walls has grown from a single-night event in 1991 to a 31-night event with shows selling out far in advance.
+More than half of the visitors who attended in 2014 traveled to Philadelphia for the event, with tickets sold to visitors in 49 states and 21 foreign countries, making Terror Behind the Walls a national and international destination for thrill-seekers and Halloween lovers.

 Many people believe that Eastern State Penitentiary is haunted.
 As early as the 1940s, officers and inmates reported mysterious visions and eerie experiences in the ancient prison.
 With the growing interest in paranormal investigations, Eastern State Penitentiary may now be the most carefully studied building in the United States.
 Nearly 60 paranormal teams visit to explore the site in a typical year.
 The historic site’s website features extensive television, video, and website links that document real paranormal investigations inside the 182-year old prison.